Kvasir Symbol Database

 1. Description

 The meaning, function, and name of this symbol are unknown today.
 However, because it resembles a simplistic illustration of a conifer tree, we refer to it in this entry as a “rune tree symbol”.
-The symbol is sometimes referred to as a stacked t-rune or similar and it appears on Elder Futhark runic inscriptions spread across modern Sweden, Denmark, Norway as well as on some Younger Futhark inscriptions from Denmark and the Isle of Man.
+The symbol is sometimes referred to as a stacked t-rune or similar and it appears on Elder Futhark runic inscriptions spread across modern Sweden, Denmark, and Norway as well as on some Younger Futhark inscriptions from Denmark and the Isle of Man.

 For the purpose of this entry, we divide the rune tree symbol into two categories: a.)
 Those that consist of six branches (and can readily be argued to in fact consist of three t-runes) and b.) forms that do not align with this type, typically consisting of multiple, apparently uneven branches on both sides.